kaan-keskin/introduction-to-docker/Part3.md

 3. Logic is implemented on the cluster ensuring that any traﬃc Hitting the ingress network, via **any node**, on port 5000 will be routed to the “svc1” service on port 80.

-4. At this point, a single replica for the “svc1” service is deployed, and the cluster has a mapping rule that says “*all traﬃc Hitting the ingress network on port 5000 needs routing to a node running a replica for the* *“svc1” service*”.
+4. At this point, a single replica for the “svc1” service is deployed, and the cluster has a mapping rule that says “*all traﬃc hitting the ingress network on port 5000 needs routing to a node running a replica for the* *“svc1” service*”.

-5. The red line shows traﬃc Hitting node1 on port 5000 and being routed to the service replica running on node2 via the ingress network.
+5. The red line shows traﬃc hitting node1 on port 5000 and being routed to the service replica running on node2 via the ingress network.

 It’s vital to know that the incoming traﬃc could have hit any of the four Swarm nodes on port 5000 and we would get the same result.
 This is because the service is published *swarm-wide* via the ingress network.

-It’s also vital to know that if there were multiple replicas running, as shown in Figure, the traﬃc would be balanced across all replicas.
+It’s also vital to know that if there were multiple replicas running, as shown in the figure below, the traﬃc would be balanced across all replicas.

 <img src=".\images\IngressLoadBalance3.png" style="width:75%; height: 75%;">

-## 12: Docker overlay networking
+## Docker overlay networking

 Overlay networks are at the beating heart of many cloud-native microservices apps.
 In this chapter we’ll cover the fundamentals of native Docker overlay networking.